 Project status

-As part of the TA project an expert opinion is to be commissioned that provides an overview of AI methods and AI-based applications for decentralised electricity systems at the consumer/prosumer, neighbourhood and distribution network level and assesses their potential.
-Deadline for submission of tenders was 30 August 2024.
+As part of the TA project an expert opinion has been commissioned that provides an overview of AI methods and AI-based applications for decentralised electricity systems at the consumer/prosumer, neighbourhood and distribution network level and assesses their potential.